otrv4/otrv4/otrv4.md

 3. Verifies the following properties of the decrypted message `m`:
   1. The message is of the correct form (e.g., the fields are of the expected length)
   2. Alice's identifier is the first one listed
   3. Bob's identifier is the second one listed, and it matches the identifier transmitted outside of the ciphertext
   4. `(X, A)` is a prekey that Alice previously sent and remains unused
 4. Computes `k = SHA3-512(K_ecdh || SHA3-256(K_dh))` and securely erases `x` and `a`.

 #### Pre-key message

 This is the first message of the DAKE.
-Bob sends it to Alice to commit to a choice of D-H key.
+Bob sends it to Alice to commit to a choice of D-H and ECDH key.
 A valid Pre-key message is generated as follows:

 1. Create a user profile.
 How to do this is detailed [here](#creating-a-profile)
 2. Choose a random ephemeral ECDH key pair:
   * secret key `x` a random element from `Z_q` (446 bits).
   * public key `X`
 3. Generates an ephemeral D-H secret key pair:
-  * secret key `a` (448 bits). // TODO: confirm this size.
+  * secret key `a` (448 bits).
   * and a public key `A = g3 ^ a`.

 A pre-key is an OTR message encoded as: